robinhood/faust/docs/userguide/application.rst

     .. warning::

-        The autodiscover functionality uses :pypi:`venusian` to
+        The autodiscovery functionality uses :pypi:`Venusian` to
         scan wanted packages for ``@app.agent``, ``@app.page``,
         ``@app.command``, ``@app.task`` and ``@app.timer`` decorators,
-        but to do so it's required to traverse the package directory and import every package in them.
+        but to do so, it's required to traverse the package directory and import every package in them.

-        Importing random modules like this can be dangerous if best practices are not followed in user modules: starting threads, network I/O, monkey-patching, or similar, should not happen as a side effect of importing a module.
+        Importing random modules like this can be dangerous if you don't follow best practices for user modules:
+        do not start threads, perform network I/O, do monkey-patching, or similar, as a side effect of importing a module.

     The value for this argument can be: